tcotton18/design-resume-2022/resume.md

 ## Troy Cotton
 Emerging UX Designer | Product Manager | Healthcare Leader

 My transition to UX design is a direct result of years of being open to solving new challenges in the healthcare operations space.
 I’ve solved financial analysis questions by facilitating workshops and designing diagrams; I’ve advocated for additional resources using visual storytelling techniques; and, I’ve designed communication strategies and workflows to inform and empower healthcare providers.
-Leveraging these techniques throughout my career has allowed me to flourish as a UX designer.
+Knowing how to directly apply my creativity to new environments will allow me to continue growing and flourishing as a UX Designer.
 ###### [[example.com](https://example.com)] . [ me@example.com] . [ tcotton18@gmail.com ]

 ## UX Skills